johnnymetz/johnny-metz-blog/content/posts/why-django-custom-managers-dont-always-run.md

   image: 'covers/django.png'
 ---

-Django custom managers are a common way to exclude inactive or soft-deleted records by default.
-The catch: custom managers aren't used everywhere.
-Some query paths bypass them entirely, and inactive data can leak through when you least expect it.
+Django custom managers are a common way to [modify a manager's initial queryset](https://docs.djangoproject.com/en/6.0/topics/db/managers/#modifying-a-manager-s-initial-queryset), such as excluding inactive or soft-deleted records by default.
+But custom managers aren't used everywhere — some query paths bypass them entirely leading to unexpected data leaks.
 This post walks through where it happens and how to fix it.

-## The Setup — A Through Model With a Custom Manager
+## The Setup

 Suppose we have stores and products linked through a many-to-many style relationship.
 We use a through model `StoreProduct` with an `active` flag so we can deactivate links without deleting them: